Guy Pnini

-Guy Pnini (גיא פניני; born September 4, 1983) is an Israeli former professional basketball player and basketball coach, currently serving as an assistant coach for Maccabi Playtika Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+Guy Pnini (גיא פניני; born September 4, 1983) is an Israeli former professional basketball player and basketball coach, currently serving as an assistant coach for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 Standing at a height of tall, he played at the small forward position.

 Early life

 Pnini is Jewish, and was born in Israel.

 Professional career

 Maccabi Ra'anana / Bnei Hasharon (2001–2006)

 After the 2001 season, Pnini began his professional career, by playing with Maccabi Ra'anana in the Israeli Super League.

 Maccabi Rannana merged with Bnei Herzeliya and became Bnei Hasharon.
 Pnini became the captain of the team in the 2004–05 season, and in 2006, he was chosen to the Israeli Super League's "All Israeli League Team".

 At the 2005 Maccabiah Games, Pnini was named tournament MVP as Team Israel won a gold medal in men's basketball.

 Hapoel Jerusalem (2006–2008)

 In the 2006–07 season, Pnini signed with Hapoel Jerusalem, and with them, he won two Israeli State Cups – one in 2007, after beating his former team, Bnei Hasharon, in the final, and the other in 2008, after beating Maccabi Tel Aviv.
 In Jerusalem, Pnini became one of the most dominant Israeli players in the league.